BBA Tourism, Hotel Management & Operations

-Courses offered in the field of Business Administration:
+Courses offered in the MODULE Business Administration:

 - Accounting and Management Control I & II (LX)